edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 From a top-down perspective, myths, religions and political authorities work very well in uniting people under a common purpose and enable the control of the masses.
 But from a bottom-up perspective, these power structures have always represented an easy way for individuals to delegate responsibility for the bigger-picture thinking.
 I believe we do not need myths, religions or other conceptual authorities of any kind.
-I believe we need examples of fellow human beings who lead by doing things, showing us what is possible.
+I believe we need examples of fellow human beings who lead by doing things first, showing us what is possible.

 In essence, I stand for taking full responsibility for everything in life, not complaining about uncontrollable external factors, independently choosing what to think, knowing yourself and always trying to improve and master yourself, doing the things you are interested about and pursuing your projects with a deterministic and practical approach.
 This will make you a better person, the World a better place and inspire everybody around you.